kgrimsby/kafka-connect-jdbc/README.md

 Documentation for this connector can be found [here](http://docs.confluent.io/current/connect/connect-jdbc/docs/index.html).

+# About this fork

+This fork was only made to add UUID support for mssql (source) and postgresql (sink).

 # Development

 To build a development version you'll need a recent version of Kafka as well as a set of upstream Confluent projects, which you'll have to build from their appropriate snapshot branch.
 See the [FAQ](https://github.com/confluentinc/kafka-connect-jdbc/wiki/FAQ)